Tech Brief: Citrix DaaS Standard for Azure

 In this scenario, the users’ accounts reside in the Azure Active Directory subscription that Citrix created for the particular deployment.
 The user accounts are administered by the admins in the organization via URL (that gives access to Azure AD).
 The URL is available in the Identity and Access Management section of the Citrix Cloud console.
 Users’ Azure account user names (managed by the organization) are used to log in to the Workspace.
 This deployment model helps in performing quick PoCs, where the entire environment can be stood up quickly.
 Used to showcase the ease with which an admin can set up the solution.

 In this scenario, the users’ accounts are in the Customer’s Active Directory within their on-premises data center.
-To establish connectivity between the service and the organization’s AD, a Windows 2012 R2/2016 server virtual machine (generally deployed in an HA pair) is installed in the customer’s data center, called Citrix Cloud Connector.
-Software that allows for outbound TCP 443 based connection to Citrix Managed Desktops service is installed on it.
+To establish connectivity between the service and the organization’s AD, a Windows 2012 R2/2016 server virtual machine (deployed in an HA pair) is installed in the customer’s data center, called Citrix Cloud Connector.
+Software that allows for outbound TCP 443 based connection to Citrix DaaS Standard for Azure service is installed on it.
 In this scenario, the users are not able to access any profile data and file servers in the company’s on-premises data center.
 Native two-factor authentication is available using Time-based One Time Password.

 Domain joined workloads